unitaryfund/mitiq/docs/source/guide/glossary.md

 : Ideal operations are represented as quasi-probability distributions over noisy implementable operations, and unbiased estimates of expectation values are obtained by averaging over circuits sampled according to this representation.

 [Quantum Subspace Expansion](qse.md)
 : The error-mitigated expectation value of some observable is estimated by searching the subspace of an output quantum state for a variation of the state with the lowest error rate.
-This is realized without utilizing syndrome measurements often required by quantum error-correcting schemes.
+This is realized without utilizing intricate syndrome measurements often required by quantum error-correcting schemes.

 [Readout Error Mitigation (REM)](rem.md)
 : Inverted transition/confusion matrices are applied to noisy measurement results to mitigate errors in the estimation of expectation values.